Setup instructions and User Access#

 2. The list of S3 buckets this new person would need to access.

-3. If a new group of users is required, please specify the name of the new S3 bucket to be created for this group and identify any existing users who need access to it.
-A new group of users is only necessary if you have your own set of biologging data that must remain private and not be shared with everyone.
+3. If a new group of users is required, please specify the name of the new S3 private bucket to be created for this group and identify any existing users who need access to it.
+A new group of users is necessary if you have a unique set of biologging data that must remain private and cannot be shared publicly, or if you need to share intermediate and non-validated results within a specific group before making them available to the GFTS community.

 See also